 The Look-Up Line™ just might be the answer to a safer game of ice hockey

 Most major sports are conducting their own injury research and looking for ways to reduce the occurrence of head and spinal injuries.
 New studies are focusing on better diagnostics and treatment procedures; however we believe a preventative approach is far more effective.
 The safety challenge in ice hockey lies with how to continue developing bigger, faster and stronger athletes while trying to operate within a progressively safer framework.
-Thomas E. Smith—who became paralyzed from a hockey injury himself—along with his Thomas E. Smith Foundation, has determined that the best solution to a complex problem is often the most simple one.
-They believe the Look-Up Line is the answer to a safer game of ice hockey, one that reduces the possibility of hockey injury.
+Thomas E. Smith—who became paralyzed from a hockey trauma himself—along with his Thomas E. Smith Foundation, has determined that the best solution to a complex problem is often the most simple one.
+They believe the Look-Up Line is the answer to a safer game of ice hockey, one that reduces the possibility of hockey trauma.

 The Look-Up Line, ice hockey’s first warning track, is an important step in decreasing the risk of head and catastrophic spinal cord injuries.
 The Look-Up Line does not affect the speed, intensity or heritage of the game of hockey, and does not require new playing rules directed at the player.